 When a business contracts with a Professional Employer Organization (PEO), the employer and the PEO enter a co-employer relationship.
 Both the PEO and the business share responsibilities and liabilities along specific lines.
 At the most basic level, the co-employment relationship divides the responsibilities with the following goals in mind:

 - The PEO is the employer of record for tax purposes and pays and remits wages and all withholding taxes.
 The PEO manages the administrative tasks related to human resources.
 The PEO does not receive the benefits of the employees’ efforts.

 - The client business directs and manages employees in day-to-day operations, sets schedules, supervises employees, and is responsible for all the functions necessary to deliver goods and services to the customers.
 The client receives the benefits of the employees’ efforts.

 The co-employer relationship allows small and medium businesses to harness world-class talent, processes, benefits, and platforms.
-Because the PEO supports many small and medium-sized enterprises, they are the employer of record on the scale of a large business.
-This arrangement gives PEOs and their clients more buying power in the benefits marketplace.
-Because a PEO focuses on human resources, they can hire highly knowledgeable human resources professionals, bringing a depth of knowledge to their clients.
+Because the PEO supports many small and medium-sized businesses, they are the employer of record on the scale of a large business.
+This gives PEOs and their clients more buying power in the benefits marketplace.
+Because a PEO is focused on human resources, they can hire highly knowledgeable human resources professionals.
+This brings a depth of knowledge to their clients.